 How will you know if your teeth are sensitive?
 If you have sensitive teeth, you may experience pain or discomfort as a response to any of the following: sweet food or beverages, hot or cold food or drinks, acidic food or beverages, brushing or flossing, and even cold air or cold water.
 You may feel this pain or discomfort at the root of the tooth.

 Although sugary treats and drinks can be delicious, they can erode or dissolve your enamel.
-According to the Indiana Dental Association, the mouth’s bacteria reacts to the sugar in treats and drinks, producing acid.
+There is a link between high sugar diets and an increased risk of tooth decay according to the Ontario Dental Hygienists' Association.
 The acid-producing bacteria eat the enamel, causing tooth sensitivity and even cavities.
 Then, ironically, when you consume more of these sugary drinks or candy, they can trigger the same pain that they created in the first place since your teeth are now sensitive to sugar.

-If you’re concerned that you might be experiencing tooth sensitivity, you must see your dentist, who will most likely suggest one or several of these treatments:
+If you're concerned that you might be experiencing tooth sensitivity your dentist may suggest one of the following treatments:

 Fluoride varnish.
 The fluoride varnish will be applied to your teeth during your dental appointment by the dental hygienist.
 The varnish will harden on the teeth and reduce the transmission of nerve impulses to the teeth and strengthen tooth enamel.